 Kalanchoe is sometimes pronounced as kal-en-ko-e and sometimes as ku-lanch-oh.
 This lush succulent with its vivacious colored blooms is quite easy to grow.
 You will find it for sale with red, yellow, pink or white blooms.
-Their natural blooming time is during the winter although growers have their way of "forcing" blooms by mimicking the conditions they are grown in.
-Plants sometimes seem to have a mind of their own so yours may bloom at any time.

 These beauties are natives of Madagascar and Tropical Africa.